MDSLKTR/pouch-vue/README.md

 # Pouch Vue

-## This Plugin is in maintenance mode due to low availability my end, which means new features will only get added by PRs but bugs will still be fixed in a decent time frame
+## This Plugin is now under active development again thanks to @assemblethis

 ##### Basic structure copied from https://github.com/buhrmi/vue-pouch with a lot of api changes though.
 TypeScript support included too.